-Design of the development must reflect its location adjacent to the Thorpe wooded ridge and protect and enhance biodiversity.
+Design of the development must reflect its location adjacent to the Thorpe wooded ridge and protect and enhance biodiversity and protect geodiversity.

 A noise assessment is required and the development should be designed to mitigate the impact of noise from the inner ring road.